The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

 \subsubsection{\textbf{Masked Sequence Granularity Loss}}

+To further address the Semantic Homogeneity~\cite{llmembeddinglearning_SR} and thereby enhance the consistency, we proposed the masked sequence granularity loss.

-Specifically, for each user interaction sequence, we construct two different views: a global view and a granularity-masked view.
-The global view preserves the complete multi-granular semantic codes.
-In contrast, in the granularity-masked view, we randomly sample a target granularity index $m \in [1, L]$, where $L$ denotes the total number of code levels, and replace the embedding sequence at this level with a learnable mask token, resulting in the masked sequence $\tilde{\mathcal{E}}^{sid}$.
-Both views are then processed through the multi-granularity fusion network and subsequently fed into the shared sequence encoder $f_{\theta^1}(\cdot)$ to derive the global representation $\boldsymbol{u}^{sid}$ and the masked representation $\tilde{\boldsymbol{u}}^{sid}$.
-To ensure that the model can implicitly infer the missing semantic information from the remaining context and other granularities, we maximize the mutual information between the two resulting representations.
-Formally, for a batch of $N$ users, we minimize the distance between the positive pair $(\boldsymbol{u}^{sid}_i, \tilde{\boldsymbol{u}}^{sid}_i)$ while pushing apart negative pairs involving representations from other users:
+For each user interaction sequence, we construct two views: a global view and a granularity-masked view.
+In the masked view, we randomly sample a granularity index $m \in [1, L]$ and replace the embedding sequence at this level with a learnable mask token, resulting in $\tilde{\mathcal{E}}^{sid}$.
+Both views are processed to derive the global representation $\boldsymbol{u}^{sid}$ and the masked representation $\tilde{\boldsymbol{u}}^{sid}$.